Australian Plants at Risk

 - A supplementary code which indicates the adequacy of protection of the species within proclaimed reserves.

-An outline of the coding system is given in Table 1 followed by an example of how the coding system is applied in practice:
+An outline of the coding system is given in the table below followed by an example of how the coding system is applied in practice:

 |* The “type” is the plant specimen used to originally describe a species.